Residential and Commercial Real Estate

 Ready to Sign a Rent Contract Agreement You Can Actually Enforce?

-An attorney-drafted residential lease starts at $249 and ships in three to seven business days, conformed to your controlling state statute and signed off by a licensed real estate attorney.
+An attorney-drafted residential lease is a flat-fee engagement that ships in three to seven business days, conformed to your controlling state statute and signed off by a licensed real estate attorney.
 Commercial and multi-tenant work is custom-quoted with a firm letterhead and execution-ready PDF.